GeoMOER/moer-base-r/docs/index.md

 #  caption: 'Photo: [**Environmental Informatics Marburg**](https://www.flickr.com/environmentalinformatics-marburg/)'
   cta_label: Go to course units
   cta_url: "/units.html"
-excerpt: Get an overview of CRAN-R and RStudio techniques, use R for handling, modelling and visualizing geo-datasets
+excerpt: Get an overview of CRAN-R and RStudio basic techniques.
 feature_row_intro:
-- excerpt: The number of participants is limited to 30, mainly students of the biology department.
+- excerpt: The number of participants is limited to 30, mainly students of the biology department and other natural sciences.
 feature_row_ilos:
 - image_path: "/assets/images/envobs_ilos.jpg"
   alt: PC monitor laying in the garden of the institute.